desmond-lartey/desmond-lartey/README.md

-Desmond Lartey is an Advisor/Researcher at Deltares, where he actively contributes to European Union-funded projects aimed at fostering climate resilience and sustainable development.
-His current role involves leading mapping and modelling tasks for the DesirMED project under the European Mission on Climate Adaptation.
-He also collaborates on initiatives such as REST-COAST and NBRACER, which focus on mainstreaming Nature-Based Solutions (NBS) for long-term climate resilience across diverse landscapes.
+Desmond Lartey is a Researcher who actively contributes to Global/Regional funded projects aimed at fostering climate resilience and sustainable development.
+His current role involves mapping and modelling tasks under the European Mission on Climate Adaptation.
+He also collaborates on initiatives which focus on mainstreaming Nature-Based Solutions (NBS) for long-term climate resilience across diverse landscapes.
 In addition, he develops GIS-based decision support tools for cross-scale assessments of NBS.
-Desmond is instrumental in creating adaptation pathways for multi-hazard, multi-system resilience, aligning with European data standards, and provides advisory support to several EU projects, including MYRIAD, P2R, ACCRUE, and REACH-OUT.
+Desmond is instrumental in creating adaptation pathways for multi-hazard, multi-system resilience, aligning with European and International data standards.

 Desmond's previous roles include Scientific Researcher at Wageningen University and Research, Agro-NL Consult Solutions, and Urban Cycling Institute.